-The Costa Azul is as long and beautiful as the famous Algarve (Portugal’s south coast), but while the Algarve is teeming with tourists all year round, it’s here that you’ll find peaceful, deserted beaches and pristine countryside, all discovered from the back of a proud pure-bred Lusitano (or cross-bred Lusitano).
-The reputation of this ride amongst equestrian travellers is what originally drew us like a magnet to this itinerary.
-And who doesn’t want to explore quaint fishing villages, deserted beaches and flourishing cork forests on a horse?
+The Costa Azul is as long and beautiful as the famous Algarve (Portugal’s south coast), but while the Algarve is teeming with tourists all year round, it’s here that you’ll find peaceful, deserted beaches and pristine countryside, all discovered from the back of a proud purebred or cross-bred Lusitano.
+The reputation of this ride among equestrian travellers is what originally drew us like a magnet to this itinerary.
+And who doesn’t want to explore quaint fishing villages, deserted beaches and flourishing cork forests from the back of a horse?

 A true highlight to this Globetrotting experience is becoming intimate with the Lusitano breed over your six day riding itinerary.
 Between the sixteenth and eighteenth centuries, the Lusitano was the darling of the royal courts of Europe.
-Lusitanos are known as powerful horses, noted for their intelligence and willing nature.
+Lusitanos are powerful horses, noted for their intelligence and willing nature.
 The breed’s gaits are agile and elevated, but generally comfortable to ride.
 You’ll love the point-to-point nature of this ride where you’ll leap-frog from village to village, soaking up the atmosphere, varying landscapes, history, regional fare and wine.
-Pretty much, savouring life slowly is a Portuguese passion, and that will be your main aim – a perfect Globetrotting experience.
+To put it simply, savouring life slowly is a Portuguese passion, and that will be your main aim – a perfect Globetrotting experience.

 - Horse Breed:A mixture of pure-bred and cross-bred Portuguese Lusitanos

 - Pace:The pace varies on a daily basis from a walk right through to a fast canter whenever the terrain is suitable.
 There will be plenty of opportunities to trot in between.

 - Type of tack:Comfortable sheepskin covered Portuguese military saddles

 - Seasons:Low season is February, March, June, October & November.
 High season is July.